-Colorado artist and sculptor Mettje Swift creates large-scale, lightweight hanging fabric banners and hanging Art Deco Architecture for interior design requirements.
+Colorado artist and sculptor Mettje Swift creates large-scale, lightweight hanging fabric banners and hanging art installations for interior design requirements.
 Her team fabricates banner sculptures of translucent nylon fabric stretched on stainless steel armature.
 Achieve balance in spaces in large architectural settings.
 The lightweight suspended art floats in interior air currents.
 The pure colors of the fabric react with natural and manmade light to brighten interior atrium spaces.
 Mettje draws inspiration for the balance of suspended mobile sculptures from the hanging mobiles of Alexander Calder.
 The suspended art, fabric sculptures, and mobiles decorate atriums, entryways, and entry spaces.

 What do we call this kind of art?
 Fabric architectural art, architectural banners, fabric banner art and suspended sculptures, suspended hanging fabric banners, fabric mobiles, interior hanging fabric banners, floating sculptures, and many other descriptions.

 The point is that the beautiful fabric catches the light and adds life to your atrium.

 The armature of the sculptures is constructed of welded stainless steel tubing and is light enough to move with interior air currents.

 The suspended installations use individual elements, hanging from varying heights, which fill a space with gentle movement and color.

 Mettje designed and installation which she named “kaleidoscope” made-up of individual kinetic mobiles hanging in a space that was 40 feet by 25 feet within the Conservatory at the Indianapolis Zoo.

 The photo above shows bright pink tropical flowers, with the mobiles hanging in the warm, Eden-like paradise of the Hilbert Conservatory at White River Gardens at the Indianapolis Zoo in Indianapolis, Indiana.